 Jimmy's thoughts began racing.
 Shit!
 Murphy knows!
 How the hell does he know!

 In a split second, all of Jimmy's priorities changed.
 He had to get away from Coop.
 If he got into that car with Coop, the whole world was going to know what he was.
-The secret he had been hiding for almost half of his thirty-two years couldn't be exposed.
-God, if the other guys find out... it's the end for both of us!
+The secret he had been hiding for almost half of his life couldn't be exposed.
+God, if the other guys find out... it's the end!

 His face hardening, Jimmy walked over Coop.
 He froze in place and gave Coop a cold stare.

-Coop tried to figure out why Jimmy continued to dawdle.
+Coop tried to figure out why the hell Jimmy was doing.
 "You gettin' in or what?!"

 Trying to maintain his composure, Jimmy turned his head.
 He licked his lips and thought fast.
 "I think I'm going to take out a rookie."
 Jimmy almost sighed with relief.
 The rookie excuse was believable.
 Coop knew how short-staffed the precinct was.